 4 pads and claws are there and all are at the right depth,

 including the main pad.
 Impressions don't get any better than

 you have your pet's paw print impression, seal the container

 with the lid.
 This will keep the Play-doh from drying out.

-or email address.
+name.
 Store in the refrigerator until you are ready to ship.

 Play-doh impressions may also be stored in the freezer for

 long-term storage.
 When ready to ship, pack the container

 20421 SR 194